solarslurpi/MarkRoberCourse/sunflower/sunflower.md

 TL;DR Sadly, not enough time for putting a stem on.

-- E powered by solar.
-I mean, this is all about honoring the sun's power!

 # Questions
 - Where should I place the photoresistors to maximize the effect of head movement?
+(Answer: Upper right, left and Lower right,left)
-- What months should Sunshine be outside?
+- What months should Sunshine be outside? (see below)

-- How much energy will the solar panel provide?
-- Will my small solar panel be enough to power the microcontroller + servo motors?
-Since the action of this art piece is to follow the sun, I am not concerned with powering when there is no sun.
-However, most of the year, there will not be A LOT of sun to begin with.

 - Can I go directly from solar panel to powering the microcontroller or do I have to use a battery?
+(TBD)
 # Materials
 Due to time constraints, I am focusing on using components I have or make me happy:
 - Microcontroller: Adafruit's ItsyBitsy.
 I love working with Adafruit's stuff.
 They are great people with a great community.
 They and the community are kind and inclusive.